josephlijo/software-process/technologies/azure/service-fabric/service-fabric-basics/README.md

         - Kubernetes
 - Azure supports all of these

-**Azure Service Fabric**
+### Azure Service Fabric
 - Is all about `Microservices`
-- Helps create a scalable applications working on hundreds of machines in a cluster
+- Helps create scalable applications working on hundreds of machines in a cluster
 - Helps solve:
     - Communication between microservices
     - Service discovery